ppc affiliate programs

 CBMint affiliate program

-If you’re looking to promote precious metals, you have got to check out the CBMint affiliates program.
+If you’re looking to promote precious metals, you have to check out the CBMint affiliates program.
 They claim to offer the most competitive affiliate commissions in the precious metal industry.
-Unfortunately, the layout of their own website is not all that great, but for those websites that are in this highly profitable niche, CBMint is worth checking out.

 CBMint is a relatively small player.
 According to Similarweb.com, their website only receives 6,800 monthly visits.
 You can apply to join their affiliate program on ShareASale.com.